2018 London Broncos season: June

-With a week off due to the Ladbrokes Challenge Cup quarter-finals the Broncos have time to re-group, ahead of their first ever trans-atlantic fixture at Betfred Championship leaders, Toronto Wolfpack.
-The hosts, backed by a crowd of 7, 384 are intent on avenging their only league defeat of the season back in February, and prove difficult opponents, tries from Jarrod Sammut and Elliot Kear unable to prevent a 12–32 loss, a result that sees the Broncos drop out of the top four.
+With a week off due to the Ladbrokes Challenge Cup quarter-finals the Broncos had time to re-group, ahead of their first ever trans-atlantic fixture at Betfred Championship leaders, Toronto Wolfpack.
+The hosts, backed by a crowd of 7,384 were intent on avenging their only league defeat of the season back in February, and proved difficult opponents, tries from Jarrod Sammut and Elliot Kear were unable to prevent a 12–32 loss, a result that sees the Broncos drop out of the top four.

-Lowly Rochdale Hornets and Swinton Lions visit Trailfinders Sports Ground before month end, and Danny Ward's team regain their form with two impressive victories, a regular season's best 68–0 against the former, and an equally convincing 58–22 over the latter.
+Rochdale Hornets and Swinton Lions visited Trailfinders Sports Ground before month end, and Danny Ward's team regain their form with two impressive victories, a regular season's best 68–0 against the former, and an equally convincing 58–22 over the latter.